 The standard approach to solving problems like these is information - communicating the reasons why changing course is important - and incentives.
 A hospital, for example, might send out emails to physicians reminding them of the importance of hand washing or offer rewards to surgical teams with the highest compliance rate.
 Sometimes this approach works.
 Often it does not.
 I work with organizations whose initial efforts to change behavior have failed.

 Human behavior doesn’t occur in a vacuum; it is carried out in a rich environment.
 Changing even small features of the environment can have a profound influence on how people think and act.
-As a behavioral strategist, I use insights from the fields of psychology, behavioral economics, and evolutionary biology to help companies change the habits of their employees and customers.
+I use insights from the fields of psychology and behavioral economics to help companies change the habits of their employees and customers.
 Behavioral science has uncovered a variety of tools for changing behavior.
-For the examples above, restaurants can cut no-show rates in half with a simple influence technique.
+For example, restaurants can cut no-show rates in half with a simple influence technique.
 To get doctors to follow hygiene protocol, research shows that communicating the relational impact of their actions outperforms standard interventions.
 And dealerships can dramatically increase sign up rates for extended warranties by altering the choice architecture, such as changing the default option.

 I help companies with a wide range of behavioral design challenges.
 The list below illustrates the kind of issues I help organizations overcome: